fobo66/fobo66.github.io/_posts/2020-09-04-opengl-graphics-guide.md

 There are some good [tutorials](https://learnopengl.com) for OpenGL, as well as good YouTube channels with step by step introduction.

 It's notoriously hard to debug shaders, but there is [shadertoy](https://www.shadertoy.com/) app that allows you to iterate on WebGL shaders quickly, and immediately see bugs.
-And when you're done with WebGL shaders, you can then port them to GLES.
+And when you're done with WebGL shaders, you can then [adapt them for GLES](https://stackoverflow.com/a/19646667/4606884) environment.

 Good luck and have fun!